 Ensures uninterrupted service by switching traffic locally during WAN outages.

-Enables APs to handle local VLAN and SSID traffic without WLC dependency.
+Enables APs to handle local VLAN and SSID traffic while still being managed by the WLC.

 Answer the question below